 After that, the gynaecologist will decide whether to continue with the treatment or not based on each patient’s unique condition and needs.

 Is it possible to get pregnant after being diagnosed with premature menopause?

-If a woman with premature menopause wishes to conceive, our gynecologist may suggest IVF.
+If a woman with premature menopause wishes to conceive, our gynaecologist may suggest IVF.
 Donor eggs are used for the same.
 After fertilizing them in the laboratory, they are transferred to your uterus.
 The success of the treatment will depend on your overall health and age.

 Apart from IVF with a donor egg, you can opt for surrogacy or adoption.
-Our gynecologist in Mumbai, who are expert in fertility treatments, will discuss the different options available for becoming a parent.
+Our gynaecologist in Mumbai, who are expert in fertility treatments, will discuss the different options available for becoming a parent.